Kattis91/upcoming-artist/README.md

 - In this section, users can fill out a form to contact Aske.
 They can use the free text area to write any questions they have.

-- When making an inquiry to Aske, the user needs to provide a name and email address in order to receive a prompt response.
+- When making an inquiry to Aske, the user needs to provide a name and email address to receive a prompt response.

 - The form can also be used by the user to book Aske for gigs.